Hanno R. Ellenbogen Citizenship Award: Financial component donated to David Hodan

 Lord Robertson donated the financial part to David Hodan, who first met Lord Robertson in May 2003.
 Encouraged by Ms Bela Gran Jensen, founder of the "Centipede" movement, he wrote an essay named "What I would do if I were General Secretary of NATO".
 Lord Robertson read the essay and asked to meet David, saying that he especially liked the quotation from Charlie Chaplin which David used in the essay: "I am interested in my future because that is where I am going to spend the rest of my life."
 The meeting took place within sight of Prague Castle – which David likes to call his "future seat".
 A student at the Terezie Brzková 33-35 school in Pilsen (of which Marc S. Ellenbogen is a Patron), his ambition is one day to become President of this country.
 As he says himself, he is an "ordinary boy" with the interests of a boy of his age – he reads a lot and works with computers, but he also has a special interest in current world events, politics and medicine.
 He is particularly concerned about parts of the world where children suffer as a result of military conflict.
 David is a boy with the courage to say what he thinks, and to have dreams which may come true.

 Fifth – Miloš Forman

 Miloš Forman was the fifth recipient of the HRE Citizenship Award.

 Miloš Forman, born in Čáslav, outside Prague, he lost both his parents in the Nazi death camps.
 After studying in Prague he made his first feature film in 1963: Black Peter, an autobiographical account of a teenager in a small Czech town.
 He gained international recognition with Loves of a Blonde.
 Despite this, his next film, The Firemen's Ball, attracted the attention of the Communist authorities and was banned.
 After the Soviet invasion of 1968, Forman settled in America, winning international fame with One Flew Over the Cuckoo's Nest.
 It swept the Academy Awards, winning all five major Oscars.
-From his earliest Czechoslovakian work through his American period to Goya's Ghosts, Forman's directing remains close to the reality of life; its absurdity and transforming joys.
+From his earliest Czechoslovak work through his American period to Goya's Ghosts, Forman's directing remains close to the reality of life; its absurdity and transforming joys.